How do you see the Wi-Fi password on your iPhone?

-But what happens if you want to connect a non-Apple device to your iPhone Wi-Fi network?
-Or if you want to give someone else your Wi-Fi password so that they can connect?
+So, what happens if you want to connect a non-Apple device to your iPhone Wi-Fi network?
+Or maybe you want to give someone else your Wi-Fi password so that they can connect?

 This is done for security purposes.
-In case you lose your iPhone and someone finds it, they won’t be able to see your Wi-Fi passwords.
+If you lose your iPhone and someone finds it, they won’t be able to see your Wi-Fi passwords.

 How to Find a Wi-Fi Password on Your iPhone